UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

   $ python3 -m pip install something_or_other

 calls Python, and tells it to run the ``pip`` module.
-It is exactly the same as calling pip directly, except that you are assured that you are getting the version of pip connected the version of python that you are running.
+It is exactly the same as calling pip directly, except that you are assured that you are getting the version of pip connected the version of python that you are running (in this case python3).

 iPython
 --------

 One extra package we are going to use in class is ``iPython``::

-  $ sudo python3 -m pip install ipython[all]
+  $ sudo python3 -m pip install ipython

 You should now be able to run ``iPython``::